 Application and Review by Department Staff

-§602.30 Activities covered by recognition procedures.

-Recognition proceedings are administrative actions taken on any of the following matters:

-(a) Applications for initial or continued recognition submitted under §602.31(a).

-(b) Applications for an expansion of scope submitted under §602.31(b).

-(c) Compliance reports submitted under §602.31(c).

-(d) Reviews of agencies that have expanded their scope of recognition by notice, following receipt by the Department of information of an increase in headcount enrollment described in §602.19(e).

-(e) Staff analyses identifying areas of non-compliance based on a review conducted under §602.33.

-(Authority: 20 U.S.C.
-1099b)
+§602.30 [Reserved]

 §602.31 Agency submissions to the Department.

 (a) Applications for recognition or renewal of recognition.
 An accrediting agency seeking initial or continued recognition must submit a written application to the Secretary.
 Each accrediting agency must submit an application for continued recognition at least once every five years, or within a shorter time period specified in the final recognition decision.
 The application must consist of—